-- Since 2005, ACWS has annually hosted “Breakfast with the Guys” events at which Jackson Katz and senior MVP trainer Daryl Fort have often been featured presenters.
-These events, which are typically co-hosted by prominent men, such as Hall of Fame hockey players and other sports celebrities, introduce the basic MVP message to a cross-section of male leaders from business, labor, politics, media, faith-based communities, and human services.
+- Starting in 2005, ACWS hosted annual “Breakfast with the Guys” events at which Jackson Katz and senior MVP trainer Daryl Fort were featured presenters.
+These events, typically co-hosted by prominent men, such as Hall of Fame hockey players and other sports celebrities, introduced the basic MVP message to a cross-section of male leaders from business, labor, politics, media, faith-based communities, and human services.

 In 2013, with further funding from the Scottish government, the VRU began working with all Local Authorities involved in the program to provide a sustainable and scalable model for other high schools in these areas to use the MVP Program.
-Currently, 15 high schools are using MVP as a way to deliver on Health and Wellbeing outcomes that are identified within the Scottish Curriculum for Excellence.
-Other Scottish Local Authorities who have expressed interest in the program also will receive MVP training.
+Currently, 25 local authority areas run MVP in the high schools, making it the country’s largest anti-violence schools programme.